 The first step to making better packages is to accept that no matter your skill level you will make mistakes and improve in the process.
 The following skills are not easy, but they are worth learning if you want to avoid slipping into script hell.

 Remember that script hell is utter chaos.
 What’s the opposite of chaos?
 Order.
 It’s important to have a clear outline of who is responsible for changes and how they will be updating packages.
-This will take an upfront resource investment, but its well worth the amount of headaches it will avoid.
+This will take an upfront resource investment, but it’s well worth the number of headaches it will avoid.